-Delaware

-(State or other jurisdiction of Incorporation or organization)

-(IRS Employer Identification No.)

-437 S. Hwy 101, Suite 209

-Solana Beach, CA 92075 (Address, including zip code, of principal executive offices)

-4275 Executive Square, Suite 485, La Jolla, CA

-(Former name or former address if changed since last report.)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Name of Each Exchange on Which Registered

-Common Stock, \$0.001 par value per share

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \Box No \Box

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 0 Accelerated filer 0 Non-accelerated filer 0 Smaller reporting company \checkmark (Do not check if a smaller reporting com pany)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of June 30, 2010 approximately 15,852,061 shares of common stock were outstanding.
-The aggregate market value of the common stock held by nonaffiliates of the registrant, as of June 30, 2010, the last business day of the second fiscal quarter, was approximately \$7,109,497 based on the average high and low price of \$1.15 for the registrant's common stock as quoted on the OTC Markets Pink Sheets on that date.
-Shares of common stock held by each director, each officer and each person who owns 10% or more of the outstanding common stock have been excluded from this calculation in that such persons may be deemed to be affiliates.
+Delaware 45-0567010 (State or other jurisdiction of (IRS Employer Identific ation No.) Incorporation or organization) 437 S. Hwy 101, Suite 209 ch, CA 92075 (Address, inclu ding zip code e, of principal executive offices) 4275 Exec utive Square e, Suite 485, La Jolla, CA (Former name o r former addr ess if changed since last report.)
+(858) 4 433-2800 (Registrant) s telephone n umber, including area code) Securities regis tered pursua ant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on W hich Registered Common Stock, \$0.001 par value per shar e Securities register ed pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned l issuer, as de fined in Rule 405 of the Securities Act.
+Yes s □ No ☑ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or Section 15(d) of the Excha nge Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all reducing the preceding 12 months (or for such shorter period that the requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has submitted elected be submitted and posted pursuant to Rule 405 of Regulation S-7 the registrant was required to submit and post such files).
+Yes □ T (§ 229.405 Indicate by check mark if disclosure of delinquent filers pursuan of registrant's knowledge, in definitive proxy or information state Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer," "accelerated filer" and "sı Large accelerated filer 0 Accelerated filer 0 Non-accelerated filer (Do not check if a smaller reporting company) 0 Smaller reporting company (Do not check it a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Exchange Act).
+Yes \square No ☑ As of June 30, 2011 approximately 15,900,811 shares of commaffiliates of the registrant, as of June 30, 2011, the last business low price of \$0.035 for the registrant's common stock as quoted each officer and each person who owns 10% or more of the outs day of the se on the OTC I cond fiscal quarter, was approximately \$21 Markets Pink Sheets on that date.
+Shares of 6,376 based on the average high and common stock held by each director, deemed to be affiliates.
 The determination of affiliate status is not necessarily conclusive.